Society and Science:

 - What is a society or community?

-- How can individuals shape society through ethical choices and behaviors?
+- How can individuals shape society through choices in inclusion and exclusion?

 - How do individuals’ beliefs, opinions, assumptions, and habits conflict with societal change or progress?